 What is Allan-Herndon-Dudley syndrome?

-This rare disease is a genetic inherited condition that affects mainly males, due to the way in which it is inherited.
+Allan-Herndon-Dudley syndrome is a rare genetic inherited condition that affects mainly males, due to the way in which it is inherited.

 It primarily affects brain development and in turn intellectual ability.
 Limited to zero speech development is also a defining feature of this syndrome.